 The third layer of the rail system is the municipal metro system that connects to major intercity rail stations inside the city, and eventually to high-speed rail stations at the periphery.
 Supplemented to this system is the local light rail system (usually running on elevated tracks).

 The local metro plays a critical role on urban development.
 For example, to alleviate congestion in Beijing, a new municipal government district is being constructed 18 miles east of Tiananmen Square.
 The plan involves resettling over 150,000 government employee households from the city center.
 Metro Line 6 was extended eastward to the heart of the government center.

 Private developers also see the value of metro access.
-A close proximity to a metro station creates tremendous land and property value.
+Close proximity to a metro station creates tremendous land and property value.
 As such, local governments also supplement buses and shuttles around purposefully designed metro stations.

 Local and regional metro systems are rapidly expanding.
 For example, Beijing is now served by 22 metro lines with a mileage of 430 miles and 400 stations.
 There are also 140 stations with total track length of 220 miles that are currently under construction.